AngG17/MechaCar_Statistical_Analysis/README.md

 What statistical test would you use to test the hypothesis?
 And why?

+- Two sample T-test.
+This test will determine if the means of two samples are statistically different.

 What data is needed to run the statistical test?

+- Carrying capacity of all MechaCar prototypes and carrying capacity of all competitor vehicles.